oppia/oppia-web-developer-docs/Tutorial-Learn-how-to-make-a-backend-change-that-has-an-impact-on-server-data.md

 self.assertNotEqual(updated_user_2.last_updated, original_last_updated_2)
 ```

+> [!NOTE]
-***Note:** In addition to testing the migration job, it is important to test the audit job (`AuditTruncateUserBioJob`) to ensure that it correctly identifies records needing truncation without making any changes to the datastore.
-While the implementation of audit job tests is not shown here, it follows a similar structure, focusing on validating read-only operations and accurate reporting.*
+> In addition to testing the migration job, it is important to test the audit job (`AuditTruncateUserBioJob`) to ensure that it correctly identifies records needing truncation without making any changes to the datastore.
+While the implementation of audit job tests is not shown here, it follows a similar structure, focusing on validating read-only operations and accurate reporting.

 ## Section 5: Run and Validate the Job